hubmapconsortium/spatial-api/README.md

 ## Deploy Database

-Connect to the database host, destroy the database and rebuild the table structure and stored procedures...
+The following will allow you to connect to the database host, destroy the database and rebuild the table structure and stored procedures...
 ````bash
 $ ssh -i ~/.ssh/id_rsa_e2c.pem cpk36@18.205.215.12
 $ sudo /bin/su - centos